-- The content of your thank you note is not the only important thing that you should concentrate on when preparing a letter.
-Also focus on layout, style, readability, and visual appeal.
+- Your thank-you note’s content is not the only important thing you should concentrate on when preparing a letter.
+Also, focus on layout, style, readability, and visual appeal.

 - The thank you letter should be brief, no longer than a single page.